 The remote coding round can last about 90 minutes, where you’re required to solve two or three problems around data structures and algorithms.
 Questions get increasingly difficult in this round, especially if you’re applying to senior positions.

-Developing your problem-solving skills is key to acing this round.
+The key to nail Amazon interview preparation for this round is to develop your problem-solving skills.
 You’ll also be asked to articulate your approach and solution path.
 The idea is to find the most optimal solution to the problem at hand.

 Choosing the right programming language is key to nailing the remote assignment.
 Make sure to select a coding language you’re proficient with.
 Also, expect conceptual questions around the language you’ve chosen.
 Amazon usually conducts the online coding assignment through a coding-interview platform or a shared document.